A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Experiments

-\textbf{Imbalanced datasets construction. } In order to evaluate the performance of each method on imbalanced datasets, referring to~\cite{liu2020deep}, we construct a series of imbalanced datasets based on two public datasets: MS-Celeb-1M~\cite{guo2016ms} and DeepFashion~\cite{liu2016deepfashion}.
+In order to evaluate the performance of each method on imbalanced datasets, referring to~\cite{liu2020deep}, we construct a series of imbalanced datasets based on two public datasets: MS-Celeb-1M~\cite{guo2016ms} and DeepFashion~\cite{liu2016deepfashion}.
 Taking MS-Celeb-1M as an example, the construction procedure of the imbalanced datasets is as follows.

 Based on part0 of the cleaned MS-Celeb-1M~\cite{yang2020learninggcnve}, we synthesized 8 imbalanced training sets according to two hyper-parameters: majority\_identity\_count $m$ and minority\_identity\_size $n$.
 Specifically, the identities are sorted by their number of samples, and top $m$ identities are selected as the majority classes.
 For the remaining part, $n$ samples are taken randomly from each identity.
 If the identity size is lower than $n$, all samples would be taken.
 We adopt 200, 500, 1000, 2000 for $m$, and 3, 5 for $n$.
 In this way, 8 imbalanced datasets can be constructed, denoted as (H200, S3), (H200, S5), and so on.
 We train models on 8 imbalanced datasets, and then test them on part1 of the cleaned MS-Celeb-1M, respectively.